Counting acyclic and strong digraphs by descents: Strong Tournaments and Strong Digraphs

 Applying \eqref{e-eta-t} to \eqref{e-SE} gives

-If two exponential generating functions $f$ and $g$ are related by $f=-\log(1-g)=\sum_{n=1}^\infty (n-1)!\,g^n\!/n!$ then $f$ may be interpreted as counting cycles of the objects counted by $g$, so \eqref{e-wright3} and \eqref{e-sdt} might be explained combinatorially by a bijection from strong digraphs to cycles of strong tournaments with some additional structure.
+If two exponential generating functions $f$ and $g$ are related by $f=-\log(1-g)=\sum_{n=1}^\infty (n-1)!\,g^n\!/n!$ then $f$ may be interpreted as counting cycles of the objects counted by $g$, so we might hope that \eqref{e-wright3} and \eqref{e-sdt} could be explained combinatorially by a bijection from strong digraphs to cycles of strong tournaments with some additional structure.
 But we have not been able to find such a bijection.